Tag

 5. Bridgefy

 One of the main problems with online messaging apps like WhatsApp is that they rely on an internet connection to work.
-And if you are out camping in the woods even the normal text messaging apps will not work.
+And if you are out camping in the woods even the normal messaging apps will not work.
 That’s where offline messaging apps come into play.
 These apps don’t require a mobile network or internet connection to work.

 Bridgefy Google Play Store page